 Every major ad platform has seen significant cost inflation.
 There is nowhere cheap left to advertise.

-Third-party cookie deprecation is expected to increase display advertising CAC by 25–40%.
+Third-party cookie deprecation is expected to increase display advertising CAC by 25–40%, according to ProfitWell data.
 Companies relying on third-party cookie-based targeting already report 34% higher average CAC compared to those with mature first-party data strategies.
 As browsers phase out cross-site tracking, cold audience targeting becomes increasingly inefficient.

 Global digital marketing spend reached $526 billion in 2023 and is projected to reach $936 billion by 2029.
 The US digital ad market alone reached $309.3 billion in 2024.
 More advertisers bidding for the same eyeballs inevitably drives costs up for everyone — it is a structural auction dynamic that no individual brand can opt out of.